South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina vs. Notre Dame Women's Basketball Predictions & Picks - November 6

-Monday's contest between the South Carolina Gamecocks (0-0) and the Notre Dame Fighting Irish (0-0) at Halle Georges Carpentier is expected to be a one-sided matchup, as our computer prediction projects a final score of 73-60 and heavily favors South Carolina to come out on top.
-Game time is at 1:00 PM ET on November 6.
+Monday's contest that pits the South Carolina Gamecocks (0-0) versus the Notre Dame Fighting Irish (0-0) at Halle Georges Carpentier has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 73-60 in favor of South Carolina, who is big favorites by our model.
+Tipoff is at 1:00 PM ET on November 6.

 Catch college basketball action all season long on Fubo!